rebelsky/csc207c/_labs/git.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

 c.
-Open the file in Eclipse.
-You are likely to see lines that look
-something like this
+Open the file in VSCode.
+You are likely to see lines that look something like this

 ```text
 <<<<<<< HEAD